 NASHVILLE, Tenn. -- The March 11 start of NFL free agency is almost upon us.

-So this week we’re looking at free agents I think should get a look from the Titans.
+So this week we’ll look at 10 free agents I think should get a look from the Titans.

-Drafted: Fourth-round pick by Cincinnati out of Kansas in 2008.
+Drafted: Second-round pick by Pittsburgh out of Virginia Tech in 2010.